hohno-46466/uZone--tools--lsgithub/README.md

 ## DESCRIPTION

-lsgithub is a utility for displaying information about your GitHub repositories
+lsgithub is a utility for displaying information about your GitHub repositories. lsgithub is written in shellscript.

 ## OPTIONS

 	-l
+		long format

 	-c
+		sort by creation time

 	-t
+		sort by last update time

 	-r
+		sort in reverse order

 	--public
+		search public repositories only

 	--private
+		search private repositories only

 	--all | --everybody
+		search both public and private repositories

 	--owner
+		owner mode

 	--others
+		none owner mode

 ## RETURN VALUE